India great Dhoni retires from international cricket - WHIZ News

 Fellow India great Sachin Tendulkar said Dhoni’s contribution had been immense.
 “Winning the 2011 World Cup together has been the best moment of my life,” the 47-year-old former batting maestro tweeted.
 “Wishing you and your family all the very best for your 2nd innings.”

-Dhoni has not played international cricket since last year’s 50-over World Cup.
+Dhoni has not played international cricket since last year’s 50-over World Cup, where he scored a half-century in India’s loss to New Zealand in the semifinals.

 He made his test debut in 2005 and retired from the longer format of the game nine years later.